The Sawdust Art and Craft Festival is one of the three festivals that take place every summer in Laguna Beach.

 – The festival has a winter edition.
 For details, check this page.

-– The other festivals in Laguna Beach are Festival of the Arts and Art-A-Fair.
-With a special ticket called Passport to the Arts, you can get unlimited admission to the three festival throughout summer (price about $20 and includes one day of parking).
+– The other festivals in Laguna Beach are the Festival of the Arts and Art-A-Fair.
+With a special ticket called Passport to the Arts, you can get unlimited admission to the three festivals throughout summer (price about $20 and includes one day of parking).

 – Parking on the streets is limited to two hours (metered).

-Have you been to one of the summer art festivals?
+Have you been to the Sawdust Art and Craft Festival?